Michel Tognini: Early life

 Tognini was born on 30 September 1949 in Vincennes, France.
-Following graduation from Cachan High School in Paris, He attended EPA Grenoble military school and then went on to study at the Ecole de l'Air, the French Air Force Academy, graduating in 1973.
+Following graduation from Lycée de Cachan in Paris, He attended EPA Grenoble military school (French: École des pupilles de l'air 749 Grenoble-Montbonnot) and then went on to study at the Ecole de l'Air, graduating in 1973.

 Military career

 Following graduation from the academy, Tognini was posted to advanced fighter pilot training at a squadron based at Normandie-Niemen where he served for one year before obtaining his advanced fighter pilot training.
 From 1974–1981, he served in the French Air Force as an operational fighter pilot (Cambrai Air Base), at the 12th Escadre de Chasse, flying SMB2 and Mirage F1 aircraft.
 During this tour of duty he served as flight leader in 1976, and flight commander in 1979.

 In 1982, he was admitted to the Empire Test Pilots' School in Boscombe Down, United Kingdom, and later that year was awarded his test pilot diploma.
 He was awarded his military studies diploma in 1983.
 Tognini was then posted to the Cazaux Flight Test Center, France, initially as a test pilot and subsequently as chief test pilot.
 During his time there, he helped test a great deal of French flight hardware.
 He did the weapon systems testing for the Mirage 2000-C, Mirage 2000-N, Jaguar ATLIS, and FLIR aircraft, and was also responsible for flight safety for pilots, experimenters and flight engineers.